Latent variable graphical model selection via convex optimization: Problem statement and background

-In words the tangent space $T(M)$ at a smooth point $M$ is the span of all matrices that have either the same row-space as $M$ or the same column-space as $M$.
-As with $\Omega(M)$ we view $T(M)$ as a subspace in $\mathbb{R}^{p \times p}$.

-In Section~\ref{sec:iden} we explore the connection between geometric properties of these tangent spaces and the identifiability problem in latent-variable graphical models.
+We view both $\Omega(M)$ and $T(M)$ as subspaces in $\mathbb{R}^{p \times p}$.
+In Section~\ref{seciden} we explore the connection between geometric properties of these tangent spaces and the identifiability problem in latent-variable graphical models.

-\subsection{Curvature of rank variety}
+\subsubsection{Curvature of rank variety}

-The sparse matrix variety $\s(k)$ has the property that it has \emph{zero} curvature at any smooth point.
-Consequently the tangent space at a smooth point $M$ is the \emph{same} as the tangent space at any point in a neighborhood of $M$.
-This property is implicitly used in the analysis of $\ell_1$ regularized methods for recovering sparse models.
-The situation is more complicated for the low-rank matrix variety, because the curvature at any smooth point is nonzero.
-Therefore we need to study how the tangent space changes from one point to a neighboring point by analyzing how this variety curves locally.
+The sparse matrix variety $\s (k)$ has the property that it has \textit{zero} curvature at any smooth point.
+The situation is more complicated for the low-rank matrix variety $\lr(r)$, because the curvature at any smooth point is nonzero.
+We analyze how this variety curves locally, by studying how the tangent space changes from one point to a neighboring point.
 Indeed the amount of curvature at a point is directly related to the ``angle'' between the tangent space at that point and the tangent space at a neighboring point.
-For any subspace $T$ of matrices, let $\proj_{T}$ denote the projection onto $T$.
-Given two subspaces $T_1,T_2$ of the same dimension, we measure the ``twisting'' between these subspaces by considering the following quantity.
+For any linear subspace $T$ of matrices, let $\proj_{T}$ denote the projection onto $T$.
+Given two subspaces $T_1,T_2$ of the same dimension, we measure the ``twisting'' between these subspaces by considering the following quantity:

-In Appendix~\ref{app:matper} we briefly review relevant results from matrix perturbation theory; the key tool used to derive these results is the resolvent of a matrix \cite{Kat1995}.
-Based on these tools we prove the following two results in Appendix~\ref{app:rankcurv}, which bound the twisting between the tangent spaces at nearby points.
-The first result provides a bound on the quantity $\rho$ between the tangent spaces at a point and at its neighbor.